zinkem5/as3-manual/as3_manual.md

 Now that we have AS3 installed on a BIG-IP, we can start working with the BIG-IP configuration.
 In the next chapter, we'll learn about AS3's primary API endpoint, and how to use it.

-## Chapter 2: well, I declare
+## Chapter 1: AS3 Basics

 ### AS3 /declare endpoint

 This section focuses on basic interactions with AS3's primary HTTP endpoint `/mgmt/shared/appsvcs/declare` and using this endpoint to apply a simple BIG-IP configuration.
 This endpoint supports two primary methods: GET and POST.
 A GET request will return a JSON object with the declaration for the current BIG-IP configuation.
 Let's try that now.

 ```
 GET https://bigip.example.com/mgmt/shared/appsvcs/info
 Authorization: BASIC
 Content-Type: application/json
 ```

 If this is the first time using AS3, on an unconfigured BIG-IP, this endpoint will return a `204` status code with no body.
-This means AS3 is installed, and there is no configuration.
-If BIG-IP has previously been configured through AS3, the response body will contain a json object with the current BIG-IP configuration, also known as a declaration.
+This means AS3 is installed, and there is no configuration present on BIG-IP.
+If BIG-IP has previously been configured through AS3, the response body will contain a JSON object with the current BIG-IP configuration, also known as a declaration.

 This endpoint also accepts POST requests, with a declaration specified in the body.
 Let's take a look at the elements of that declaration, and how to build one from scratch.